cardeapay/stack/docs/srs/srs.md

 ### 3.2.7.
 Design Constraints
 <a name="3_2_7_design_constraints"></a>

-Cardea Server should be built in a microservice fashion, allowing easier integration in scaling solution.
+Cardea Server should be built in a microservice fashion, allowing easier integration in scaling solutions.

 ## 3.3.
 External interfaces
 <a name="3_3_external_interfaces"></a>

 ### Graphical External Interfaces

-- **Cardea App** is a web application for the **Cardea users**, used to manage organizations, register applications and contracts and withdraw funds.
+- **Cardea App** is a web application for the **Cardea Pro Users**, used to manage organizations, register applications and contracts and withdraw funds.
 - **Cardea Widget** is a simple web component that creates a payment intent from a web application, and redirects the user on the **Cardea Portal** to proceed with payment.
-- **Cardea Portal** is a web page that manages the credit card payment of the **Dapp user**
+- **Cardea Portal** is a web page that manages the credit card payment of the **Cardea User**

 ### Non-graphical Interfaces